TheDauntless/owasp-mstg/Document/0x07b-Testing-Network-Communication.md

 #### Overview

-For sensitive applications, like banking apps, OWASP MASVS introduces "Defense in Depth" verification level<sup>[1]</sup>.
+For sensitive applications, like banking apps, [OWASP MASVS](https://github.com/OWASP/owasp-masvs/blob/master/Document/0x03-Using_the_MASVS.md "The Mobile Application Security Verification Standard") introduces "Defense in Depth" verification level.
 Critical operations (e.g. user enrollment, or account recovery) of such sensitive applications are the most attractive targets from attacker's perspective.
 This creates a need of implementing advanced security controls for such operations, like adding additional channels (e.g. SMS and e-mail) to confirm user's action.
 Additional channels may reduce a risk of many attacking scenarios (mainly phishing), but only when they are out of any security faults.

 #### Static Analysis